-- Develop workflow with Video Production, along with Audio Production, using best practices and standards. - Develop work at the intersection of Visual Communication and 3 Methods of Storytelling: Visual Storytelling, Branding Storytelling, and Emergent and Transformative Storytelling. - Create 3D Design Content and Implement 3D Design in Composited Video and Augmented Reality Projects. - Conceptualize Larger Projects through Research, Development, and Implementation. - Develop an Augmented Reality (AR) Environment for Staging Designs and Presenting New Ideas. - Storyboard, Research, and Produce Commercials. - Promote yourself and your work (and use a website builder to showcase your work)
+- Develop work at the intersection of Visual Communication and 3 Methods of Storytelling: Visual Storytelling, Brand Storytelling, and Emergent (or Transformative) Storytelling. - Create 3D Design Content and Implement 3D Design in Composited Video and Augmented Reality Projects. - Conceptualize Larger Projects through Research, Development, and Implementation. - Develop an Augmented Reality (AR) Environment for Staging Designs and Presenting New Ideas. - Develop workflow with Video Production, along with Audio Production, using best practices and standards. - Storyboard, Research, and Produce Commercials. - Promote yourself and your work (and use a website builder to showcase your work)